Hydrogenated castor oil is used in many cosmetic and household products. But What is Hydrogenated Castor Oil and is it safe to use?

 Pure castor oil can provide a number of benefits for our health and wellness.
 But hydrogenated castor oil is a buzzword you may be less familiar with.
-What is hydrogenated castor oil?
-What are it’s uses, and how does it stack up against pure castor oil?
+In this article, we will learn what is hydrogenated castor oil, its uses and how it is different from regular castor oil.

 So What is Hydrogenated Castor Oil?

 Hydrogenated castor oil, also known as castor wax, is a hardened vegetable wax produced from pure castor oil through the chemical process of hydrogenation.
 When hydrogen is introduced to pure castor oil in the presence of a nickel catalyst, the resulting product becomes waxy, highly viscous, and more saturated.

 The oil is a prevalent ingredient found in many cosmetics, varnishes, and polishes.
 You most likely use it on a daily basis.
 Unlike pure castor oil, which is said to have a slightly offensive smell, it is completely odorless.
 It is also insoluble in water.

 But why we use this version of castor oil when the pure oil works so well for so many different applications?
 What is the purpose of hydrogenating castor oil, exactly?

 The purpose of the hydrogenation process is to improve castor oil’s melting point, texture, odor, and shelf-life.

 Once hydrogenated, the resulting castor oil product consists of hard and brittle flakes.
 Hydrogenated castor oil is considered an organic ingredient, as well as a vegan one, as it is vegetable-derived.

 One application of oil is to improve certain cosmetic products.
 You can add the flakes to cosmetic formulations until thoroughly melted.
 In this capacity, the oil acts as an emollient and a thickener; increasing the viscosity of creams, ointments, and lotions when their composition is too runny.